 Owner

-An owner may be acting as conduit for a patron or in his own capacity when paying a recipient a tip.
-In both instances an owner must consider his employees' tax, UIF and SDL obligations.
+An owner may be acting as conduit for a patron or in the owner's own capacity when paying a recipient a tip.
+In both instances the owner must consider his or her employees' tax, UIF and SDL obligations.